piglatiao/Jailbreaks/Gemini/2.5/README.md

 ## Info
+### Where to get Gemini
+Gemini web/app - Create a Gem with my instructions (see below).
+No NSFW output filters at all.
+Need subscription for more than like 5 2.5 Pro a day, and it's not a lot considering you're paying.
+AI Studio - Decent amount of free 2.5 Pro.
+Can turn off external filters, but there's pretty annoying one you can't turn off (Content not permitted warning)
+API - Decent amount of free 2.5 Pro.
+You'll need a front end that turns off external filters like SillyTavern.
+Get an API key for AI Studio.
+There's still a filter you can't turn off but it's not bad.

 ### Pyrite 3 Beta
 - Increased power further, shortened it a bit, about 500 tokens yay
 - Pyrite now speaks by default before starting to write - haven't tested it but I prompted it to be optional, should be able to get rid of it by saying you decline the initial remark.